Pediatric Clinical Nurse Specialist

 - Educate pediatric nurses in clinical and academic settings

-All students who complete required coursework for the Pediatric Clinical Nurse Specialist DNP are also eligible for the Disability Policy & Services Certificate, offered through the Institute on Community Integration.
+All students who complete required coursework for the pediatric clinical nurse specialist DNP program are also eligible for the Disability Policy & Services Certificate, offered through the Institute on Community Integration.